ngardiner/dab_templates/bookworm_standard/README.md

-# Debian Bullseye Standard Install
+# Debian Bookworm Standard Install

-- Built from a standard debootstrap install of Debian Bullseye
+- Built from a standard debootstrap install of Debian Bookworm
 - Adds any customizations such as root login enabled or SSH keys from ../Makefile.global
-- Total uncompressed image size is *900 MB*
+- Total uncompressed image size is *936 MB*
-- Total compressed image size is *173 MB*
+- Total compressed image size is *178 MB*